Updated for 2019-20 admissions.

 Just like many of the other selective junior high schools, the Salk School will only consider students who perform well on their math and ELA exams in the previous year.
 While there is no cutoff score to be considered for admissions, scoring at least a three on both exams, preferably a four, is the best way to have a chance at participating in the on-site visit/interview.

-Students will also be asked to show their recent report cards at the on-site visit, and teacher ratings in the NYC DOE's Student Enrollment Management System (SEMS) will also be taken into account.
-A student who did not take particular NYS ELA and/or Math Common Core tests will need to provide alternate standardized achievement test scores.
+Note that any student who did not take particular NYS ELA and/or Math Common Core tests will need to provide alternate standardized achievement test scores.

 The Salk School will evaluate performance on the various segments of the on-site visit and give points.
 According to Salk, the criteria used to assess students is weighted in the following way:

 How to Prepare for the Salk middle School?